-The Portfolio Kanban is a method used to visualize, manage, and analyze the prioritization and flow of portfolio Epics from ideation to implementation and completion.
+The Portfolio Kanban is a mechanism used to visualize, manage, and analyze the prioritization and flow of portfolio Epics from ideation to implementation and completion.

 SAFe describes the development and implementation of Kanban systems throughout the Framework, at the Portfolio, Solution, Program, and Team levels.
 The portfolio Kanban visualizes the flow of new strategic initiatives, known as Epics, controlling much of the economics of the portfolio.

-The portfolio Kanban system is used primarily to address the flow of Epics, those large, cross-cutting initiatives that affect the course of action for the ARTs and Solution Trains that realize them.
+The Portfolio Kanban system is used to address the flow of Portfolio Epics, those large, typically cross-cutting initiatives that affect the course of action for the ARTs and Solution Trains that realize them.
 This makes the capture, analysis, approval, and release of epics essential activities.
 They require participation from some key stakeholders, including LPM and representation from the affected trains.